tonioloewald/xinjs/docs/css.md

 ### Computed Colors

+> **Caution** although these look superficially like the `vars` syntax
+> sugar for `calc()` performed on dimensional variables, they are in fact
-> Experimental!
-Note: color calculations are performed on colors
+> color calculations are performed on colors *evaluated* on `document.body`.

-> evaluated on `document.body`.
+You can write:

+    initVars({
+      lineHeight: 24,
+      spacing: 5,
+      buttonHeight: calc(`vars.lineHeight + vars.spacing200`)
+    })

+And then render this as CSS and stick it into a StyleNode and it will work.

+You *cannot* write:

+    initVars({
+      background: '#fafafa',
+      blockColor: vars.background_b5
+    })

+Because `--background` isn't defined on `document.body` yet, so vars.background_b5 won't be able to tell what `--background` is going to be yet.
+So either you need to do this in two stags (create a StyleNode that defines the base color `--background` then define the computed colors and add thos) OR use a `Color` instance:

+    const background = Color.fromCss('#fafafa')

+    initVars({
+      background: background.toHTML,
+      blockColor: background.brighten(-0.05).toHTML
+    })

+Until browsers support color calculations the way they support dimenion arithmetic with `calc()` this is the miserable existence we all lead.
+That, or defining huge arrays of color values that we mostly don't use and are often not exactly what we want.
+You choose!

-Color computations will not work on named HTML colors (e.g. `aliceblue`).
+> Finally, `vars` color computations **will not work on named HTML colors** (e.g. `aliceblue`)
+> because I refuse to add the definitions for this trash into the `xinjs` codebase.

-And it also allows you to perform color calculations on css (color)
+`vars` also allows you to perform color calculations on css (color)
 variables:

 #### Change luminance with `b` (for brighten) suffix